Q: How does a migraine differ from a headache?

 Rather than look at a list of possible triggers and try to avoid all of them, many people with migraine find more success in keeping a migraine diary in which they record things that could have preceded each migraine attack.
 Over time, a pattern often emerges, helping the person identify which triggers are problematic for them.

-A: A migraine aura occurs before the onset of pain and is very helpful in alerting a person to the need to take a migraine abortive medication.
-The most commonly known aura is a visual disturbance in which a person sees flashing lights or squiggly lines or has a blind spot.
-Other types of auras, sometimes called prodrome, can include numbness, tingling or weakness on one side of your body, nausea, excessive yawning, or a variety of other possible symptoms.
+A migraine aura occurs before the onset of pain for some people with migraine and is a helpful prompt to take a migraine abortive medication.
+The most commonly recognized aura is a visual disturbance in which a person sees flashing lights or squiggly lines or has a blind spot.
+Other presentations of auras can include numbness, tingling or weakness on one side of your body, auditory or olfactory hallucinations, and a variety of other possible symptoms.
 It is helpful to reflect on how you feel before migraine attacks hit and discuss this with your health care professional.
 You could have a warning sign that would help you treat your migraine attacks early.

 There are some incredible organizations that with which patients can connect to learn more about migraine, from the American Migraine Foundation to the National Headache Foundation.
 In addition, advocacy organizations (Coalition for Headache and Migraine Patients, Association of Migraine Disorders) and support communities (migraine.com, Migraine Again) are great resources as well.

 60-day return guarantee